-PSI believes that students learn best when education is authentic, relevant and transdisciplinary.
+PSI believes that students learn best when education is authentic, conceptual and transdisciplinary.
 We have chosen the IB Primary Years Programme (PYP) because it provides a framework for PSI to develop a coherent programme of international education that places the student in the centre of the learning process.
-The PYP offers a balanced approach to developing relevant knowledge, skills, concepts and positive learning attitudes that can lead students to take authentic action.
+The PYP offers a balanced approach to developing relevant knowledge, skills, concepts and positive learning attitudes that can lead students to take action.

 The transdisciplinary theme titles and the aspects that define the scope of the themes are:

 An inquiry into the nature of the self;

 beliefs and values; personal, physical

 families, friends, communities, and